Mankind (band): Background

 In an interview with MigMag.co.uk, engineer Don Gallacher said that he had the idea for a disco version of the Doctor Who theme music after hearing Meco's Star Wars Theme, and at the suggestion of his three-year-old son, decided that as disco was still popular, it would be a good idea for him to create a disco version of Dr. Who's theme.
 He commented: "If it wasn't disco it was punk, and I couldn't stand punk".

 Together with keyboard player Mark Stevens, he recruited guitarist Dave Christopher, bassist Dave Green and drummer Graham Jarvis - his usual session drummer, Graham Hollingsworth, wasn't available - and booked, in his words, "the cheapest 24-track studio I could find, above a bingo hall in Clapham, London" and had the track completed in twelve hours: three hours a day, for four days.
 According to the inlay notes of "The Ultimate Seventies Collection Volume 6: Solid Gold", a BMG/Telstar 8-disc box-set released in 2001 that featured the track, that studio was known as "Gaumont Studios".
-He added some vocals due to the BBC Radio 1's "absolute anti-instrumental policy: if it didn’t have a voice on it, they wouldn’t play it" which he later denounced as "absolute garbage".
+He added some vocals due to the BBC Radio 1's "absolute anti-instrumental policy: if it didn't have a voice on it, they wouldn't play it" which he later denounced as "absolute garbage".
 The single was backed by "Time Traveller".

 After Gallacher sent cassette copies off to the major labels, he decided to release the single himself so that it could be released in time for Christmas.
 He found a small pressing plant, Motor Records, which said "we'll do it all for you" and produced 500 copies.
-Shifting them was not easy, however; Gallacher called the sleeve "so awful – I couldn’t bare to look at it, let alone put it out.
-It had this horrible orange sticker... it looked as if someone had made up an old stamp-printing set, like a kiddie’s printing set – horrible", and "the only way that a record shop would buy stock from the makers was to have an account.
+Shifting them was not easy, however; Gallacher called the sleeve "so awful – I couldn't bear to look at it, let alone put it out.
+It had this horrible orange sticker... it looked as if someone had made up an old stamp-printing set, like a kiddie's printing set – horrible", and "the only way that a record shop would buy stock from the makers was to have an account.
 Getting an account with a major was not an easy thing to do".
 However, he eventually found a wholesaler - Ray Self of the One Stop record shop in Euston Tower - who agreed to produce the first 1,000 copies as long as they were 12-inch picture sleeves.
 They were printed as "dazzling, eye-catching translucent blue" vinyls with no writing on it; talking to MigMag.co.uk, he said this was because a supermarket supplier "advised me that a product label is designed to get the customer to pick it up.
 If they pick it up they are more than 60% likely to buy it.
 So I had the cover designed without any writing on the front at all.
 The record shop owners would literally have to pick it up to see what it was".